 Your resume can be hundreds of pages long but weigh nothing.
 You can speak to several thousand people every day without ever opening your mouth.
 You can read hundreds of important news stories every day without searching for them.
 Dozens of people can make your acquaintance every day that you’ve never met.

 How?
 Jon DiPietro’s “Personal Inbound Marketing” presentation showed professionals a five-step process for creating a strong online presence that can help expand your professional network, improve your ability to tell your professional story and attract new career opportunities.
-Recent data shows that 89% of companies use social media to recruit employees and that 75% either “always” or “sometimes” check the online profiles of potential candidates.
+Nearly all companies now use social media to recruit employees and most either “always” or “sometimes” check the online profiles of potential candidates.

 In order to take advantage of the incredible opportunities afforded us by Web 2.0, DiPietro suggests the following model: